niklaselsaesser11/Fictitious-Business---Data-Analysis/README.md

   ###  3. Standardizing date fields
   ###  4. Formatting Subscription costs
   ###  5. Checking for duplicate entries
   This is just a simple overview of the most important steps.
-I have attached the Excel file for a more detailed view.
+I have attached the Excel file for a more detailed view to the data folder.

   Here is the result: